Shooting of Linden Cameron: Reactions

-After the shooting, Cameron's mother, Golda Barton told KUTV, "I said, ‘He’s unarmed, he doesn’t have anything, he just gets mad and he starts yelling and screaming,’ He's a kid, he's trying to get attention, he doesn't know how to regulate.
+After the shooting, Barton told KUTV, "I said, 'He's unarmed, he doesn't have anything, he just gets mad and he starts yelling and screaming,' He's a kid, he's trying to get attention, he doesn't know how to regulate.
 They're supposed to come out and be able to de-escalate a situation using the most minimal force possible...
 He's a small child.
 Why didn't you just tackle him?
 He's a baby.
 He has mental issues."
 Barton set up a fundraiser on GoFundMe for Cameron's medical expenses, which has raised $105,844 as of September 27, 2020.
-Linden Cameron's 17-year old brother, Wesley Barton said of the shooting, "It’s horrible.
+Linden Cameron's 17-year old brother, Wesley Barton said of the shooting, "It's horrible.
 To see your little brother bleeding out, saying his last words.
 It plays in my head over and over."
-Wesley Barton also said that he had been told that Linden Cameron will probably not be able to walk again.

 Salt Lake City mayor Erin Mendenhall said of the incident, "As a member of this community and as the mother of a 14-year old boy, I am profoundly heartbroken and I am frustrated.
 This shooting is another tragedy.
-It’s a tragedy for this young boy, for his mother, and for families and individuals who have acute mental health needs.
+It's a tragedy for this young boy, for his mother, and for families and individuals who have acute mental health needs.
 I think the community will look at this situation and they will see themselves or their loved ones reflected in it."
 Salt Lake City police chief Mike Brown stated, "A 13-year old boy was shot and as a father of three sons, this has had an impact on me personally.
 I know that this has made an impression on the women and men of the Salt Lake City Police Department and of course you, the community we serve.
 I believe in the face of tragedy, we have a responsibility to analyze the circumstances that unfolded through a lens of learning."

 Some accused the SLCPD of engaging in a cover-up due to the department initially falsely stating that Cameron had a weapon, when it was later concluded he was unarmed.
 Neurodiverse Utah said of the incident in a statement that "Police were called because help was needed but instead more harm was done when officers from the SLPD expected a 13-year-old experiencing a mental health episode to act calmer and collected than adult trained officers".

 On September 20, 2022, Salt Lake City reached a settlement of $3 million in a lawsuit for use of excessive force filed by Cameron's family.

+On August 11, 2023, Salt Lake County District Attorney Sim Gill announced that Officer Matthew Farillas would not be charged.
+Golda Barton responded, "He [Sim Gill] seemed like he was doing more of the defense attorney's work than the prosecutor's, so... it just doesn't make sense."
+As of August 2023, Farillas was still employed by the Salt Lake City Police Department.